Kanomble/celery_blast/README.md

 Do not use `conda update --all` for runtime rebuilds.
 The application image is currently supported for `linux/amd64` only because several upstream scientific tools are x86_64 Linux artifacts.

-The Dockerfile verifies pinned remote artifacts and writes build metadata, including dependency versions and a scientific tools SBOM.
+The Dockerfile downloads reviewed HTTPS remote artifacts and writes build metadata, including dependency versions and principal tool versions.
 Run the local policy checks in `docs/BUILD_HARDENING.md` before submitting Dockerfile, dependency, or remote artifact changes.

 The current Compose services include `web`, three Celery worker queues (`celery_worker`, `celery_worker_interactive`, and `celery_worker_maintenance`), `postgres`, `rabbitmq`, and, in production, `nginx`.
 Production-only admin services